 Final thoughts on network maintenance

 There are always going to be threats to your network.
 However, taking a proactive approach and putting a plan in place can help to significantly reduce your risk.
+If you find that you’re having difficulty with any of these points, it might be time to switch around your internal organizational structure.

 Once you’ve determined a plan of action, be sure to stick to it.
 Make a commitment to hold yourself and your team accountable to keep your network safe and secure.